 Distance: 5.8 miles (Round Trip)

-One of the most scenic hikes in the Hunter Fryingpan area starts at 10,730-ft. and climbs at a moderate pace through acres of meadows with stunning wildflowers displays to two beautiful lakes.
+This is one of the most scenic hikes in the Hunter-Fryingpan area.
+Starting at 10,730-ft., the trail climbs on moderate grades through acres of meadows awash in wildflowers to two beautiful lakes.

 Distance: 7.1 miles (Round Trip)